CSecLab/cseclab.github.io/3pdroid.md

 Experimental  results suggest  that  more  than  95%  of  apps  access  user’s  privacy-sensitive information, but just a negligible subset of them (≈1%) fully  complies  with  the  Google  Play  privacy  guidelines.

 ### Demo and Results
-For further information and for 3PDroid source code please contact <luca.verderame@dibris.unige.it>.
+Source code is available, please contact: <luca.verderame@dibris.unige.it>.
-The results are available [here](../data/3pdroid_results.zip).
+Complete experimental results are available [here](../data/3pdroid_results.zip).

 ### The Paper
 ***On the (Un)Reliability of Privacy Policies in Android Apps***